juandspy/juandspy.github.io/content/about.md

 ---
 title: "About"
-layout: "simple"
+layout: "background"
+showDate: false
+showDate : false
+showDateUpdated : false
+showHeadingAnchors : false
+showPagination : false
+showReadingTime : false
+showTableOfContents : true
+showTaxonomies : false
+showWordCount : false
+showSummary : false
+sharingLinks : false
+showEdit: false
+showViews: false
+showLikes: false
+layoutBackgroundHeaderSpace: false
 ---

 ## Who

 Hey!
 This is Juan, a fan of software engineering, automation and getting things done.
-You can check out my background in the [CV]({{< ref "/cv" >}}) page.
+You can check out my background in the [Resume]({{< ref "/resume" >}}) page.

 Some of the things I'm interested in are: